Are Video Games Teaching Children to Kill?

 Remember, it’s you doing these things in these games.
 You see your virtual hands, you see the gas can, and you see your victims as you pour gasoline on them.
 Then, as your victims beg for mercy, you drop the match.

 Think of violent video games as a boot camp for kids—their own basic training.
 As they sit before the console, hour after hour, enabled by ever-advancing technology to remain plugged in to digital media, they learn that violence is good and violence is necessary.
 They see it, they experience it— and they believe it.
 If it troubles you that our young soldiers have to go through a process of conditioning to learn to kill, it should be infinitely more troubling that we are doing the same thing indiscriminately to our children without the safeguards of discipline.
-Perhaps this is why children who spend a large proportion of their time watching TV lack social skills, achieve lower grades in school, are easily seduced by advertising, and are more susceptible to attention deficit disorder.5 They are also more prone to developing feelings of inadequacy.
+Perhaps this is why children who spend a large proportion of their time watching TV lack social skills, achieve lower grades in school, are easily seduced by advertising, and are more susceptible to attention deficit disorder.

 Police officers see horrible things every day: car accidents, gunshot victims, suicides, fights, violent death, and suffering.
 Soldiers in combat see unconscionable acts of inhumanity.
 Would you want your young child to see the same?
 What children see in the media is real to them, and by watching all the blood, gore, and carnage they learn that the world works in brutal and violent ways.
 We should no more share our favorite violent video games with our kids than we should share cigarettes, alcohol, or sex with them.
 They simply aren’t ready.